ojohnso3/food-coma-application/README.md

 The BCrypt solution has many checkstyle errors and uses tabs instead of spaces (666 errors!!!), and we did not mess with it.

+Thank you Tim, HTAs and UTAs for a fantastic semester!
+Special thanks to Gabi, who was supportive of all our ideas throughout this project.
+We really couldn't have made it through without such a wonderful and thoughtful TA!